harystyleseze/Akash-VPN/README.md

 1. Deploy the SoftEther VPN SDL to Akash using the deployment file located at `vpn/deploy.yml`.
 2. Once deployed, obtain the lease URL and update the `akashic-records.json` file in `frontend/public/data` with the new hostname.
+3. Build your docker image ```cd frontend & docker build -t dockeruser/tage:version .```
+4. Push the image to Docker Hub or other image repository and use that image in following step.
-3. Deploy the frontend SDL using the deployment file located at `frontend/deploy.yml`.
+5. Deploy the frontend SDL using the deployment file located at `frontend/deploy.yml`.
-4. Visit the frontend URL and download the OpenVPN configuration file by clicking the "Download Region 1 Config" button.
+6. Visit the frontend URL and download the OpenVPN configuration file by clicking the "Download Region 1 Config" button.
-5. Import the configuration file into your OpenVPN client and connect to the VPN.
+7. Import the configuration file into your OpenVPN client and connect to the VPN.

 For more information on OpenVPN clients and setup instructions, visit our [documentation page](https://github.com/rodri-r/Akash-VPN/blob/r1/frontend/src/app/docs/page.tsx).